Andrejkf/solution_behavioral_cloning_p3t1/READMEtemplate.md

 So basically, during the whole desing process more and more images where added to build up the training and validation data set.
 Ending with a set of 16235 images.
 80 % of them used as initial training data set and the remaining 20% for validation.
 It is important to say that most of the images have had steering angles with values near 0(zero).

 #### Data preprocessing.
-First the general data set of 16235 images was splited in training and validation It was noticed that most of the initial data (without preprocessing) used was linked to a predicting response to drive straighforward.
+First, the general data set of 16235 images was splited in training(80%) and validation(20%) sets using It was noticed that most of the initial data (without preprocessing) used was linked to a predicting response to drive straighforward.
 1.1 Architecture model aproach.